 How Much Prison Time Can You Get for an Affray?

-First, you should know that If you plead guilty to affray, or you will be found guilty during the trial, you will likely get a criminal record from an affray charge.
+First, you should know that If you plead guilty, or you will be found guilty during the trial, you will likely get a criminal record from an affray charge.
 Depending on the severity of the offence that you committed, the sentence can mean prison time for those that will be found guilty.

-The Crown Prosecution Service states those people that are found guilty of the highest degree of affray can face up to three years’ imprisonment or an unlimited fine.
+The Crown Prosecution Service states those people that are found guilty of the highest degree can face up to three years’ imprisonment or an unlimited fine.

 If a judge finds you guilty, on the other hand, but the act you committed was less severe, they can face up to six years’ prison time or a category five fine that is up to £5000.

-As you can tell, the repercussions for an affray are quite severe, and this is why you should be able to prove your innocence with hard evidence if you are able to provide such proof.
+As you can tell, the repercussions are quite severe, and this is why you should be able to prove your innocence with hard evidence if you are able to provide such proof.